-Massage for Runners: Pros, Cons, and Types Tobias Pierce June 14, 2021 Massage is an elemental part of recovery after heavy or regular light physical exertions.
+Massage is an elemental part of recovery after heavy or regular light physical exertions.
 Runners and athletes generally love the idea of getting a massage.
-A massage has many physical and mental health benefits, including speedy recovery, reduced muscle soreness, speed recovery, and […]
+A massage has many physical and mental health benefits, including speedy recovery, reduced muscle soreness, speed recovery, and relieving anxiety.

 If you spend hours a day staring at your phone, TV, tablets, laptop, or do any other detail-demanding tasks, your eyes tend to feel tired eventually.
 Your concentration is likely to wander since your shift focus to your eyes instead of the task at hand.
 Relieving dry or tired massage by doing an eye massage increases blood flow to the eye area and reduces tension.